 19 May Friendcation Part 1: Franschhoek

-A few years ago I was paging through a magazine and spotted myself in a spread on Instagram profiles that give lifestyle envy… Please note that this is not being shared to in order to gas myself up because in reality at that exact moment I was sitting under fluorescent lights (read… bad lighting) at a cubicle, consulting on a pitch, not wearing mascara and I really felt like the article was talking about some other human being.
-She was wearing mascara in all her pictures.
-She spent all her time travelling, drinking champagne and posing for photographs.
+A few years ago I was paging through a magazine and I spotted myself in a spread on Instagram profiles that give people “lifestyle envy”… Please note that I am not sharing this to gas myself up, because in reality at that exact moment I was sitting under fluorescent lights (read… bad lighting) at a cubicle, consulting on a pitch, not wearing mascara.
+I really felt like said article was talking about some other human being and that the person they were referencing was wearing mascara in all her pictures.
+She was spending all her time travelling, drinking champagne and posing for photographs.
 She definitely must’ve been getting paid to travel and have lots of money.

 Fast-forward to May 2021…

 It’s all still a lie, innit?
 I mean I have been posting a lot of hashtag “throwbacks” but also, I genuinely have not seen terminal A in over a year, because this pandemic has made it really unattractive for me to do one of the few things that bring me actual true pleasure and joy.
 And before you say something to yourself like “but Thithi other people have been travelling during the pandemic pre vaccines” I am declaring that I am personally not one of those people who voluntarily, can or wants to have a swab put up her nose or shoved down her throat.

 So, what does a girl who loves to travel because it offers her an escape and reprieve, to do after she finally accepts (after a whole year) that passport control is this concept from another lifetime and jet lag is a condition she will never have again?
 (Okay, I’m kidding… )